RULES

 Only attacks with the edge or point of the sword score points, with the exception of smallswords, colichemardes and rapiers, where they only score with the point of the sword.
 Don’t punch with the guard, or hilt!
 Pommel strikes must be performed gently.
 All strikes must be executed in a controlled fashion.
 Incidental strikes, cuts with questionable edge alignment, very light cuts with the point and cuts made with a very small arc do not score.
 It is up to fencers to demonstrate “good” hits.
 Slicing cuts require the edge of the sword to move across the target area (pushed or pulled), with positive pressure onto the target.
 Thrusts must fix the point onto the target with positive pressure.

 All swords except smallswords, colichemardes and rapiers score by cut, thrust, or slice with the blade.
 (Please note, we are aware that historically these weapons can cut to varying degrees, however the rules exist to make the tournament fun and provide a variety of different approaches to fencing).
-The referee may disallow hits they consider too minor to have any significant effect, but the goal of the rules is to discourage harder (and therefore more dangerous) hits as unnecessary and these may also be penalised at the judges or referees discretion.
+The referee may disallow hits they consider too minor to have any significant effect, but the goal of the rules is to discourage harder (and therefore more dangerous) hits as unnecessary and these may also be penalised at the referees discretion.
 Blade hits will score:

 “Cut and thrust” weapons: